solveen/WebApplicationJava/README.md

 ## How to run the app on localhost

-   1. Install intellij 2021 and XAMMP.
+   1. Install intellij 2021 ultimate edition and XAMMP.
    2. Clone the project the project into your desired directory
-   3. Open the project with the intellij
+   3. Open the project with intellij.
-   4. Open XAMMP and Run the MySQL and Apcahe services.
+   4. Open XAMMP control panel and then, Run MySQL and Apcahe services.
-   5. Configure the tomcat server in the edit configurations of the intellij.
+   5. Configure the tomcat server in the edit configurations of intellij.
    ![image](https://user-images.githubusercontent.com/41668152/161539448-3fb71b67-0bba-4a7f-b0f3-7a56fff816a7.png)
    6. Then, click on the configure button as shown in the picture below.
    ![image](https://user-images.githubusercontent.com/41668152/161539767-d2cb65a4-eaee-4a0c-8231-e4fd83824a9c.png)